Summer Enrichment Program FAQs

-Click the “Start Your Application” button below to begin and submit your application.
-The application will close on February 15, 2022 at 11:59pm EST. All materials, including transcripts, letters of recommendation, Spring courses, and proof of citizenship must be submitted via the online system and by the deadline.
+Please apply on the online system.
+All materials, including transcripts, letters of recommendation, Spring courses, and proof of citizenship must be submitted via the online system and by the deadline.

 The Rangel Program is currently planning for an in-person summer.
 However, directives from the Department of State may cause the program to switch to virtual.
 All applicants will be notified of any status changes.

 Rangel Scholars programming take place Monday through Friday from the early morning until the late evening and attendance is mandatory.
 There may be some weekend activities as well.
 Work or participating in other programs during SEP is not advised.